yelsaw/clearbit/README.md

 # ClearBit Docker API

 ### Build image and start container
-To build the image and start the container run `./start.sh` Once the image is built the container will start.
+To build the image and start the container run `./start.sh image-name` Once the image is built the container will start.

 ### Query the running container
-After the container is started, test with the provided script `./query.sh google`
+After the container is started, test with the provided script `./query.sh image-name google`

 The first run will return `Cached: 0` subsequent runs for the same strings  will return `Cached: 1`.